 The National School Public Relations Association advocates for public education nationally and locally.
 Their mission “is to advance education through responsible public relations and communication that leads to success for all students.”

-The National Education Association (NEA) offers this webpage listing 7 ways parents can advocate for public education.
+The National Education Association (NEA) offers this webpage advocating for change in public education.

 The National School Boards Association provides this advocacy page.

-Get involved: Contact Kate Pett at firstname.lastname@example.org to learn how you can participate in the advocate network.
+Get involved: Contact Rebecca Abide at firstname.lastname@example.org to learn more about how you can advocate for Asheville’s public schools or to participate in ACSF’s community engagement work.